tommasomoretti/nameless-analytics-client-side-tracker-tag/README.md

-## Request payload data
+### Request payload data
-The requests data are sent via POST request in JSON format.
+The request data is sent via a POST request in JSON format.

-Data are structured in:
+Data is structured into:
-* user data: data related to users
+* User data: data related to users.
-* session data: data related to sessions
+* Session data: data related to sessions.
-* page data: data related to pages
+* Page data: data related to pages.
-* event data: data related to events
+* Event data: data related to events.
-* dataLayer data:
+* dataLayer data.
-* ecommerce data:
+* Ecommerce data.

 <details><summary>Request payload example with only standard parameters and no customization at all</summary>